Dr Chloe Duckworth

 - The Alhambra Royal Workshops Project (funded by the Patronato of the Alhambra and the Generalife)

-- Addressing the Invisible: Recycling, Glass and Technological Practice in the 1st Millennium AD (funded by the British Academy; conference in 2017 funded by the Oxford Roman Economy Project)
+- Addressing the Invisible: Recycling, Glass and Technological Practice in the 1st Millennium AD (funded by the British Academy, and Oxford Roman Economy Project)

 - The al-Andalus Glass Project (funded by the Association for the History of Glass, and Fundacion Malaga)